On the Effectiveness and Generalization of Race Representations for Debiasing High-Stakes Decisions: Learned Representations Enable Effective Debiasing

-Intuitively, this objective encourages searching for a subspace that achieves the outcome by modifying the activations as if we replaced the input name tokens.
 We can either search over subspaces of all dimensions or over those of a specified dimension.
 In our case, we found that subspaces of 500 and 1000 dimensions give the best debiasing performance for Gemma and LLaMA 3.2, respectively.

 \para{Interchange intervention accuracy (IIA).} After training, we evaluate the learned alignment on a test set using the \emph{interchange intervention accuracy}~\citep{geiger2023causal}: